MicrosoftDocs/architecture-center/docs/guide/technology-choices/load-balancing-overview-content.md

    > At this time, Azure Front Door doesn't support Web Sockets.

 - [Traffic Manager](/azure/traffic-manager/traffic-manager-overview) is a DNS-based traffic load balancer that enables you to distribute traffic optimally to services across global Azure regions, while providing high availability and responsiveness.
 Because Traffic Manager is a DNS-based load-balancing service, it load balances only at the domain level.
 For that reason, it can't fail over as quickly as Azure Front Door, because of common challenges around DNS caching and systems not honoring DNS TTLs.
-- [Application Gateway](/azure/application-gateway/overview) provides application delivery controller (ADC) as a service, offering various Layer 7 load-balancing capabilities.
+- [Application Gateway](/azure/application-gateway/overview) provides application delivery controller as a service, offering various Layer 7 load-balancing capabilities.
 Use it to optimize web farm productivity by offloading CPU-intensive SSL termination to the gateway.
-- [Load Balancer](/azure/load-balancer/load-balancer-overview) is a high-performance, ultra low-latency Layer 4 load-balancing service (inbound and outbound) for all UDP and TCP protocols.
-It is built to handle millions of requests per second while ensuring your solution is highly available.
-Load Balancer is zone-redundant, ensuring high availability across availability zones.
+- [Load Balancer](/azure/load-balancer/load-balancer-overview) is a high-performance, ultra-low-latency Layer 4 load-balancing service (inbound and outbound) for all UDP and TCP protocols.
+It's built to handle millions of requests per second while ensuring your solution is highly available.
+Load Balancer is zone redundant, ensuring high availability across availability zones.

    > [!NOTE]
    > Load Balancer support for cross-region load balancing is in preview.
 For more information, see [Cross-region load balancer](/azure/load-balancer/cross-region-overview).

 ## Choose a load-balancing solution by using the Azure portal

-You can use the Azure **Load balancing** page in the Azure portal to help guide you to the right load-balancing solution for your business need.
-Azure Load Balancer includes the decision-making queries described in the workflow in the following section:
+You can use the **Load balancing** page in the Azure portal to help guide you to the appropriate load-balancing solution for your business need.
+Load Balancer includes the decision-making queries described in the workflow in the following section.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. In the **Search resources, services, and docs** box at the top of the portal, enter **load balancing**.
 When **Load balancing** appears in the search results, select it.